Skip to main content

 Overview

-Populus balsamifera ssp. trichocarpa is the largest native broadleaf tree in western North America, reaching 80-150 feet (24-46 m) tall with a spread of 30-60 feet (9-18 m) in favorable conditions.
-Crown is narrowly conical in youth, becoming broadly columnar to open and irregular with age.
-Trunk is straight, reaching 3-5 feet (0.9-1.5 m) in diameter on mature specimens, with smooth, yellowish-gray bark on young trees that becomes thick, deeply furrowed, and dark gray-brown with age.
-Leaves are alternate, simple, broadly ovate to deltoid, 3-6 inches (8-15 cm) long, glossy dark green above and silvery-white beneath, creating a two-toned shimmer in wind.
-Leaf buds and emerging foliage are heavily resinous, releasing a strong balsam fragrance noticeable from considerable distance, particularly in spring.
-Dioecious; pendulous catkins appear in March to April before leaves.
-Female trees produce cottony seeds in May to June that disperse widely by wind and water.
-Growth rate is very fast at 36-60 inches (91-152 cm) per year in moist conditions, among the fastest of any North American tree.
-Individual trunks are relatively short-lived at 100-200 years, though root systems resprout.
-Wood is soft, weak, and brittle; limb breakage in storms is frequent.
-Root systems are extensive, aggressive, and shallow, invading sewer lines, drainage systems, and foundations.
-Not suitable for residential landscapes or confined urban spaces due to size, aggressive roots, brittle wood, and cottonseed litter.
+Populus balsamifera ssp. trichocarpa is the largest native broadleaf tree in western North America, a fast-growing deciduous tree in the family Salicaceae reaching 80-150 feet (24-46 m) tall and 30-60 feet (9-18 m) wide in favorable riparian conditions.
+The crown is narrowly conical in youth and becomes broadly columnar to open and irregular with age.
+The trunk is straight and reaches 3-5 feet (0.9-1.5 m) in diameter on mature specimens, with smooth yellowish-gray bark on young trees that becomes thick, deeply furrowed, and dark gray-brown with age.
+Leaves are alternate, simple, broadly ovate to deltoid, 3-6 inches (8-15 cm) long, glossy dark green above and silvery-white beneath — the two-toned coloring creates a shimmering effect as wind turns the leaves and is the trait that carries the tree's identification at distance across a river valley.
+Leaf buds and emerging foliage are heavily resinous and release a strong balsam fragrance noticeable from considerable distance, particularly on warm spring days when the resin volatilizes; the fragrance is the source of the species epithet balsamifera.
+The subspecies is dioecious with male and female flowers on separate trees, and pendulous catkins open in March and April before leaf emergence.
+Female trees produce cottony seeds in May and June that disperse widely by wind and water over a 2-3 week period and travel considerable distances; male clones can be selected for cultivation to avoid the cottonseed litter.
+Growth is very fast at 36-60 inches (91-152 cm) per year in moist conditions, and the subspecies is planted in riparian restoration for rapid canopy establishment.
+Individual trunks are relatively short-lived at 100-200 years, but root systems continue to resprout and regenerate the stand over time.
+The wood is soft, weak, and brittle, and limb breakage in storms is frequent.
+Root systems are extensive, aggressive, and shallow, and they invade sewer lines, drainage systems, and building foundations in positions within several hundred feet of a planted tree.
+The subspecies is not suited to residential landscapes or confined urban spaces because of the combination of very large size, aggressive roots, brittle wood, and cottonseed litter from female trees.

 Native Range

-Native to western North America from southern Alaska south through British Columbia, Washington, Oregon, and California, east to western Montana and Idaho.
-Occurs predominantly along rivers, streams, floodplains, and moist bottomlands from sea level to 7,500 feet (2,300 m).
-The dominant riparian tree throughout the Pacific Northwest lowlands.
+Populus balsamifera ssp. trichocarpa is native to western North America from southern Alaska south through British Columbia, Washington, Oregon, and California, and east to western Montana and Idaho.
+The subspecies grows predominantly along rivers, streams, floodplains, and moist bottomlands from sea level to 7,500 feet (2,300 m) elevation and is the dominant riparian tree throughout the Pacific Northwest lowlands.
+In its native range the subspecies anchors cottonwood-dominated floodplain forests that support beaver, salmon-rearing habitat through shade and large-wood recruitment, and a range of cavity-nesting birds and mammals.

 Suggested Uses